 Never put your seat belt over yourself and a child.
-During a crash, the belt could press deep into the child, causing serious internal injuries.
+During a crash, the belt could press deep into the child causing serious internal injuries.

 Two children should never use the same seat belt.
 If they do, they could be very seriously injured in a crash.

-If you are driving with small children in the car, you should use the childproof door locks to prevent them from opening the rear doors (see page 52).
+If your are driving with small children in the car, you should use the childproof door locks to prevent them from opening the rear doors (see page 50).

-General Guidelines for Restraining Children Under 18 kg (40 lbs)
+General Guidelines for Restraining Children Under 40 lb (18 kg)